medicalphysics/XRayMClib/docs/sphinx/physicsmodel.rst

 Radiation sources
 --------------------------
-DXMClib models a few radiation sources that should cover most setups in clinical x-ray imaging:
+xraymclib models a few radiation sources that should cover most setups in clinical x-ray imaging:

 - DX: A x-ray tube source with rectangular collimation.
 - CT seq: A CT source for sequental og step and shoot imaging.